arburty/tmsetup-command/README.md

 # tmstart

 tmstart takes in pairs of arguments following the pattern `name my/path/` and creates multiple sessions using `tmsetup`.
+The first pair given will be the 'primary' session and if no `-d` flag is passed will be the session that will be attached to once all the sessions have been created.

-`tmstart [-d -h --help] {-w | {-s | SessionName} ./Path/}...`
+`tmstart [-h --help] {[-d -p] {-w | {-s | SessionName} ./Path/}}...`

 ## Flags

 ### `-d` ) detach

-If the `-d` flag is passed first then no session will be attached to.
-Otherwise the first pair passed will be used as the starting session.
+If the `-d` flag is passed then no session will be attached to.
+Otherwise the first pair passed will be used as the default primary session, and the one the script will attach to.  (ex. tmux attatch -t primary)

-`tmstart -d first ./firstpath/`
+1. `tmstart -d first ./firstpath/`

+2. `tmstart second ./secondpath/ third ./thirdpath/`

-`tmstart second ./secondpath/ third ./thirdpath/`
+3. `tmstart second ./secondpath/ -d third ./thirdpath/`

+4. `tmstart second ./secondpath/ third ./thirdpath/ -d`

 The first example will open a session 'first' starting in the './firstpath/' directory and will not attach